microsoft/globalopenaihack/quickstarts/IntentDetection/AzureOpenAICSharp/README.md

 # Azure OpenAI Intent Detection

-This code is an example of how to use the Azure.AI.OpenAI client library to determine the intent of a statement and then act on the reponse.
+This code is an example of how to use the Azure.AI.OpenAI client library to determine the intent of a statement and then act on the response.

  [Azure.AI.OpenAI Source code](https://github.com/Azure/azure-sdk-for-net/blob/main/sdk/openai/Azure.AI.OpenAI/src) | [Package (NuGet)](https://www.nuget.org/packages/Azure.AI.OpenAI)